cahallsherr/LIGN168/README.md

 The main software my project involved was the forced aligner charsiu.
 I used the textless pretrained model and ran it through google’s Colab.
 I used python to build my tool and used the following libraries: librosa, pydub, torch torchvision torchaudio, datasets transformers, praatio librosa, g2p_en g2pM, sounddevice, wavio, scipy, libsndfile1, os, sys, and itertools.

 To run this project you will need to install the textless forced aligner from charsiu.
+This step is included in the notebook.

 You will also need a folder of the instrumental sounds used to create the instrumental audio or the speech sounds for the speech sounds version.
+A link to download the instrumental sounds is located in replacementaudio.md